jamescardona11/blogfolio-astro/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/jamescardona11/blogfolio-astro)

 This template is perfect for those who want to use Tailwind CSS and Astro to build a blog.
+You can easily setup MDX or Notion as CMS.

 It is inspired by many other blogs (see the references bottom of this page), and I started this repository using [Tailwind Astro Starter Project](https://github.com/wanoo21/tailwind-astro-starting-blog/tree/main?tab=readme-ov-file).

 Feature request or Facing issue?
-Check the [discussion page](https://github.com/wanoo21/tailwind-astro-starting-blog/discussions) to see if it has been brought up previously.
+Go to [issue page](https://github.com/jamescardona11/blogfolio-astro/issues) to see if it has been brought up previously.
 Otherwise, feel free to start a new discussion thread.
 All ideas are welcome!

 ## Demo